Shakers: Ethics

 Adam's sin was understood to be sex, which was considered to be an act of impurity.
 Therefore, marriage was abolished within the body of the Believers in the Second Appearance, which was patterned after the Kingdom of God, in which there would be no marriage or giving in marriage.
-The four highest Shaker virtues were virgin purity, communalism, confession of sin – without which one could not become a Believer – and separation from the world.
+The four highest Shaker virtues are virgin purity, communalism, confession of sin – without which one could not become a believer – and separation from the world.

-Ann Lee's doctrine was simple: confession of sins was the door to the spiritual regeneration, and absolute celibacy was the rule of life.
+Lee's doctrine was that confession of sins is the door to the spiritual regeneration and absolute celibacy is the rule of life.
 Shakers were known to be so chaste that men and women avoided even small instances of physical contact such as shaking hands, going up and down stairs, or assisting with heavy loads.

 Equality

-Enshrined in Shaker doctrine is a belief in racial equality and gender equality.